openstack-archive/tricircle/specs/pike/l3-networking-multi-NS-with-EW-enabled.rst

     Instance1 <-> net1 <-> R3(1) <-> bridge-net <-> R3(2) <-> net2 <-> Instance2

-Two hops for cross OpenStack east-west traffic.
+Two hops for cross Neutron east-west traffic.

-The topology will be more complex if there are cross OpenStack L2 networks except local networks::
+The topology will be more complex if there are cross Neutron L2 networks except local networks::

     +-----------------------+             +----------------------+